cdhorn515/portfolioCCornell/README.md

 );
 ```

+* Clone this repository and in your terminal type `git clone` and paste the url that you copied.
+* Open the application.properties file and replace portfoliocdc in the `spring.datasource.url` with your database name, and update the username and password if applicable to your database.
-Clone this repository and run `mvn clean package` from your project directory (this will build the project and create a jar file in the target directory).
+* Run `mvn clean package` from your project directory (this will build the project and create a jar file in the target directory).

 To run the project type: `java -jar target/portfolio-0.0.1-SNAPSHOT.jar`, then open a browser window and go to `localhost:8080`.